ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 toc: true
 ---

 # Revision History

 ## Initial Version 2023-05 Mailing

 - Initial version for SG review

+# Abstract

+We propose extending P1673
+("A free function linear algebra interface based on the BLAS") to support "batched" linear algebra, that is, solving multiple independent problems all at once.
+The initial version of this proposal discusses the interface changes to P1673 that would be needed for batched linear algebra.

+# Motivation

-# What is batched linear algebra?
+## What is batched linear algebra?

 "Batched" linear algebra functions solve many independent linear algebra problems all at once, in a single function call.
 For example, a "batched GEMM" computes multiple matrix-matrix multiplies at once.